Top Sellers in Doctrine > Dogmatics & Creeds:

 He manages to make theology what it ought always to be...
 I cannot recommend it highly enough.

-Derek Thomas ~ Senior Minister of Preaching and Teaching, First Presbyterian Church, Columbia, South Carolina
+Derek Thomas, Senior Minister, First Presbyterian Church, Columbia, South Carolina

 When Grace Comes Home is a book about the practical working out of Christian beliefs.
 There are an awful lot of us who are proud of our doctrine, that we know the right answers to the tough questions about Christianity, yet fail to live like they're true.